-The withdrawal date used in the return calculation of a student's federal financial aid is the actual date indicated on the official withdraw form that a student turns into the Registrar's Office or the date that Catawba Administratively Withdraws a student.
+The withdrawal date used in the return calculation of a student's federal financial aid is the actual date the withdrawal is processed by the Registrar's Office or the date that Catawba Administratively Withdraws a student.
 If a student stops attending classes without notifying the College, the withdrawal date will be the midpoint of the semester or the last date of academic activity determined.
 Additional documentation supporting the last date of academic activity may be provided by the student if they verify a later date of attendance than determined by the College.